 - 1. The fuel level in the supply tank must be above the check valve on the pick-up tube - 2.
 Remove the cap from the fill pipe at the suction line strainer, and fill with clean used oil.
 Securely replace the fill-pipe cap. - 3.
 When using the bypass regulator, back the thumb screw out (CCW) on the bypass regulator until it is free, then turn (CW) two turns to seat the diaphragm. - 4.
-Loosen the bleeder screw on the pump one turn and position a container below it to catch any oil that is emitted. - 5.
-Toggle the priming switch to the "PRIME" position.
+Loosen the bleeder screw on the pump one turn and position a container below it to catch any oil that is emitted.

-- 6. When a steady stream of fuel (no air bubbles) begins to flow, close the bleeder screw. - 7.
-Toggle the priming switch to the "RUN" position. - 8.
+- 7. Toggle the priming switch to the "Run" position. - 8.
 Remove the fuel supply line from the burner, and position a container to catch the fuel. - 9.
-Toggle the priming switch to the "PRIME" position. - 10.
+Toggle the priming switch to the "Prime" position. - 10.
 Observe the end of the fuel supply line that is disconnected from the burner.
 Allow a steady stream (no air bubbles) of fuel to flow into the container for several minutes.
 This will flush any debris from the fuel line that could potentially plug the nozzle.
 The vacuum gauge reading should not exceed 5" HG of vacuum. - 11.
 Toggle the priming switch to the "RUN" position. - 12.
 Reconnect the fuel supply line to the burner.